 is the maximum conductivity as T approaches infinity.

-It is important to note that Ea is not the band-gap associated with the excitation of electrons from the valance band into the conduction band which is far larger (for polythene Ea is around 1 eV and the band gap is around 8,8 eV).
+It is important to note that Ea is not the band-gap associated with the excitation of electrons from the valence band into the conduction band which is far larger (for polythene Ea is around 1 eV and the band gap is around 8,8 eV).
 Clearly a more subtle process is at work than a straightforward excitation of electrons.
 Ea is found from experimental studies and normally lies close to 1 eV for most dielectrics.
 Some values were calculated (see [30]) and are listed in Table C-5.

 : Value of Ea for several materials